carloszimm/rx-scraping-msr22/README.md

 For the purposes of the paper, only the operators of **RxJava** (RxJava repository), **RxJS** (RxJS repository), and **RxSwift** (ReactiveX website) were utilized.

 ## Requirements
-The script relies on Node.js to execute it.
+The script relies on Node.js to be executed.
 Therefore, the **Node.js v14.17.5 or superior** must be installed.

 ## Installation
 After cloning, install the dependencies before the first usage